sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Custom Material
 ***************

-* Go to create resource -> Custom Material.
+* Go to create Resource -> Custom Material.
 * Enter material name.
+* Now go to Inspector -> ModelComponent and then to Materials.
 * Click on the folder icon and choose the material.

 .. image:: images/graphics_tutorial/create_custom_material.png